chriscervantes/sample4me/IMPROVEMENTS.md

 - Add rateLimit mechanism which prevent from DDoS attack.
 - Under the error logging we should add whatever observability tool you have and log that error there.
 - Need to add generic exception handling which is reusable all across the code.
 In this way, we can standardize the error messages.
+- Use object based parameters IF its more than 1 parameter. function x({id, name}:{id:number, name:string})
 - what is the reason why we are using zod not joi or ajv for validation?